-The dissertation is structured into an introduction, 3 chapters, conclusion, contributions, list of publications, declaration of originality and bibliography.
+The dissertation is structured in an introduction, 3 chapters, conclusion - a summary of the results obtained, contributions, a list of publications on the dissertation, a list of noted citations, a declaration of originality of the results and a bibliography.

 Chapter 1 provides an overview of the main tasks contributing to the achievement of digital transformation.
 The main business processes are analyzed, as well as the stages for successful digital transformation.
 Particular attention is paid to the human factor in this process, including customer relationship management systems.
 The second part of this chapter analyzes the decision-making support techniques applicable to digital transformation processes.
 Based on the analysis, conclusions are drawn, on the basis of which the purpose of this dissertation is formulated.